Table of contents

 - Products containing less than 70 percent organic content may identify specific ingredients as organic in the ingredients list.

 There is some evidence that the nutritional profile of organic products may be superior to that of conventional.
 While this is still being investigated, there is surely a benefit to choosing organic over conventional formulas.
-Organic baby formula is a superior choice to conventional even if the nutritional profile is equivalent, as it contains added safety measures and quality ingredients.
+Organic baby formula is a superior choice to conventional even if the nutritional profile is equivalent, as it contains added safety measures and quality organic ingredients.

 Choosing an organic baby formula can provide assurance that you are meeting your little one’s nutritional needs while also minimizing their exposure to potentially undesirable ingredients.
 Usually, organic baby formulas contain minimal ingredients, no harmful pesticides, hormones, antibiotics, and are free of heavy metals.